 Again, another nice photo from Bangkok – highlighted by the DSLR’s impressive depth of field.
+Notice the sharpness of the images on the bottom, the depth of the photo, and the great colors.
 Add in a little editing, and BOOM.
 You’ll feel like a professional travel photographer.
-More.

-DSLR’s are going to be able to handle landscapes (or waterscapes?) way better than a GoPro can.
+DSLR’s are going to be able to handle landscapes/cityscapes way better than a GoPro can.